 Hard Maple is harder than Red Oak and White Oak.
 But both Red Oak and White Oak are harder than Soft Maple.

-So, if you’re looking for a wood type that’s harder than Oakwood, Hard Maple is the best option to go rather than the Soft Maple.
+So, if you’re looking for a wood type that’s harder than Oakwood, Hard Maple is the best option to go rather than Soft Maple.

 According to the Janka hardness ratings,